 USDA Rural Housing

 The USDA home loan has been around for several years and like the VA home loan program, there is no down payment required.
 However, USDA Rural Development has a few restrictions that VA and FHA loans do not have.
 There are household income caps which limit household income at 115% of the median income for the area.
 Note, this household income includes all members of the house, not just the income of the applicants on the loan application.
-Read more about 2018 USDA income limits here.
+Read more about 2018 & 2019 USDA mortgage income limits here.

 USDA loans are also limited to location.
 The USDA program was originally designed to help those finance a property in a rural or semi-rural area where financing can be difficult.
 The property must be located in an eligible/approved area.
 Contact us to find a list of USDA approved homes in your area, many suburban locations are still approved for 100% USDA financing.
 Other benefits include:

 - No loan amount limits, buyers qualify based on their income/debt.

 - The seller can pay buyers closing costs thus minimizing out of pocket expense from home buyer.